A newer version of this documentation is available.

 Welcome to Couchbase Analytics!

-Since few things in life are more important than choosing the right beer to pair with one’s main dish, this tutorial explores the pairing of Analytics and beers.
-You’ll create a set of Analytics datasets based on the Couchbase beer-sample bucket and then explore a set of illustrative queries as a quick way to get familiar with the new Analytics user experience.
-The complete set of steps to create and connect the sample datasets are included, along with a collection of runnable N1QL for Analytics queries and their expected results.
-(N1QL for Analytics is a Couchbase implementation, focused on parallel data analysis, of an emerging SQL-for-JSON query language specification called SQL++.)
+In hopes that the pandemic is starting to wind down, as vaccines are distributed, it’s time to start pondering some travel possibilities.
+As such, this tutorial explores the use of Analytics for the important task of vacation planning.
+You’ll create a set of Analytics collections based on the Couchbase travel-sample bucket and then explore a set of illustrative queries as a quick way to get familiar with the latest Analytics user experience.
+The complete set of steps needed to create and connect the sample Analytics collections are included, along with a collection of runnable SQL++ for Analytics queries and their expected results.
+(SQL++ for Analytics is a Couchbase implementation, focused on parallel data analysis, of a SQL-for-JSON query language specification called SQL++.)

 As you read through this document, you should try each step for yourself on your own Analytics instance.
 You can use your favorite Analytics interface to do this: the Analytics Workbench, the cbq shell, or the REST API.
 For details, see Running Queries.

-You can verify that everything’s working by issuing a simple N1QL for Analytics test query as shown below:
+You can verify that everything’s working by issuing a simple SQL++ for Analytics test query as shown below:

-Once you have reached the end of this tutorial, you will be armed and dangerous, having all the basic Analytics knowledge that you’ll need to start down the path of exploring the power of NoSQL data analytics.
-You will find this to be a freeing experience.
-Analytics queries never touch your Couchbase data servers, running instead (in parallel) on real-time shadow copies of your data.
+Once you have reached the end of this tutorial, you will be armed and dangerous, having all the basic Analytics knowledge that you’ll need to start down the path of exploring the power of NoSQL data Analytics.
+You will find this to be a freeing experience: Analytics queries never touch your Couchbase data servers, running instead (in parallel) on real-time shadow copies of your data.
 As a result, you’ll find yourself in a world where you can ask the system anything!
-You won’t need to worry about slowing down the Couchbase Server nodes with complex queries, you won’t have to create indexes before you begin exploring your data, and the query language won’t try to keep you from asking queries that would be too performance-costly.
+You won’t need to worry about slowing down the Couchbase Server nodes with complex queries, you won’t have to create indexes before you can begin exploring your data, and the query language won’t try to keep you from asking queries that would be too performance-costly for your data servers.

 The World of Data in Analytics